bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 ---

-title: Building a state system
+# Building a state system
-subtitle: ITmfStateSystemBuilder
+## ITmfStateSystemBuilder

 - Main interface used during state system building: `ITmfStateSystemBuilder`
 - Getting/adding an attribute quark using an absolute path